-Anyway, I was so busy caught up with my job then that I didn’t have a regular time to pause and evaluate my mental and emotional state.
+Anyway, I was so busy catching up with my job then that I didn’t have a regular time to pause and evaluate my mental and emotional state.
 I was busy, contented, and happy doing the things I love.
 That was enough for me to keep going.
-But eventually it’s taken a toll on my physical health which expectedly reflected on my mental health, albeit not severe as compared to the previous months I badly needed to take in antidepressants.
+But eventually, it’s taken a toll on my physical health which expectedly reflected on my mental health, albeit not severe as compared to the previous months I badly needed to take antidepressants.

 In mid-December, I bought a very pretty neat notebook that I adore immediately the first time I saw it in a book store.
-By this time my projects are slowing down so I have more time to myself and go on a proper vacation.
-I researched on how to write an effective bullet journal that specializes in monitoring personal mental health, and in no time I see myself so engrossed in writing every day since.
+My projects are slowing down so I have more time to myself and go on a proper vacation by this time.
+I researched how to write an effective bullet journal that specializes in monitoring personal mental health, and in no time I saw myself so engrossed in writing every day since.

-Aside from those mentioned above, I write down the following spreads on my journal:
+Aside from those mentioned above, I write down the following spreads in my journal:

 - Daily gratitude